-An eight-time All-Star, Nash enjoyed a likely Hall of Fame career in the NBA.
+An eight-time All-Star, Nash enjoyed a Hall of Fame career in the NBA.
 In 2005, he was the first Canadian to be named league MVP, making it back-to-back victories in 2006 while a member of the Phoenix Suns.
 Nash has taken the next step in developing basketball within in Canada as he is currently the General Manager of the Canadian national team.
 He’s also a philanthropist in his work with youth through Steve Nash Foundation.

 Great achievement: 186 international goals and counting

-Undoubtedly the most recognizable person in Canadian soccer, Sinclair has been Canada Soccer’s Player of the Year 13 times in the last 17 years and captained Canada to back-to-back bronze medals at London 2012 and Rio 2016.
+Undoubtedly the most recognizable person in Canadian soccer, Through 2017, Sinclair has been Canada Soccer’s Player of the Year 13 times (including 11 straight from 2004 to 2014) and captained Canada to back-to-back bronze medals at London 2012 and Rio 2016.
 Sinclair is Canada’s all-time leading goal scorer and ranks second internationally behind retired Abby Wambach of the United States.
 She’s been a nominee for FIFA women’s player of the year eight times.